ymolists/website/gitpod/docs/ides-and-editors/faqs.md

 Yes, the plan is to eventually support all of the JetBrains IDE's.
 Please refer to the [Gitpod roadmap](https://www.gitpod.io/roadmap) for future updates.

+## Does Gitpod support the IntelliJ IDEA Community edition?

+No, JetBrains Remote Development and Gateway are available only in the IntelliJ IDEA Ultimate edition, please refer to [IntelliJ IDEA FAQ](https://www.jetbrains.com/help/idea/faq-about-remote-development.html#community).

 ## Will Gitpod support JetBrains Fleet?

 [JetBrains Fleet](https://www.jetbrains.com/fleet/) is a next-generation IDE from JetBrains.
 The currently supported method of using JetBrains IDE's with Gitpod is on desktop via [JetBrains Gateway](/docs/ides-and-editors/jetbrains-gateway), please refer to our documentation for current [IDE and editor support](/docs/ides-and-editors) and the [Gitpod roadmap](https://www.gitpod.io/roadmap) for future updates.